CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 }
 ```

-To define the specification for any number of connections, datasources, and profile schemas
+To define the specification for any number of Connections, Data Sources, and Profile Schemas

 ```json
 {